starknet-io/starknet.js/www/docs/guides/create_account.md

 - add a guardian to save your account.

-- have the possibility to transfer the ownership of the wallet.
+- have the possibility to transfer ownership of the wallet.

 - add some administrators or a super-administrator.

-- whitelist of address for transfer.
+- whitelist of addresses for transfer.

 - multisig.